leialey/Day-F/Terms.md

 Customer may cancel the paid Service and request a refund of the Fees paid by Customer within 48 hours of signing up for the Service (not guaranted for purchases proceeded by Apple App Store - see "iOS Refund Request"), in which case the subscribed Service will immediately terminate as of the date that we provide such refund.

-If customer chooses to cancel the Service, customer must submit a cancellation request via the same method customer used to sign up for the Fitify Services (Google Play, Apple App Store...)
+If customer chooses to cancel the Service, customer must submit a cancellation request via the same method customer used to sign up for the Day F Services (Google Play, Apple App Store...)

 #### iOS Refund Request:

 Unfortunately billing for iOS app purchases is processed directly through Apple.
 Due to this fact we cannot issue a refund, so you have to ask Apple for a refund by yourself (following this instructions):

-Open Mail app from your Home screen.
+- Open Mail app from your Home screen.
-Find email called "Your receipt from Apple"
+- Find email called "Your receipt from Apple"
-Click on the receipt for the purchase your want refunded.
+- Click on the receipt for the purchase your want refunded.
-Tap Report a Problem next to the purchase you want to report.
+- Tap Report a Problem next to the purchase you want to report.
 You will be redirected to Apple's problem reports page.
-Enter your Apple ID and password when prompted.
+- Enter your Apple ID and password when prompted.

 #### iOS Cancellation: